Klimaliste: History

 The first Klimalisten formed in July 2019 in two Bavarian cities, in Erlangen for the first time under the name Klimaliste.
 They won two seats each in March 2020.

 This was followed by the equally successful local elections in North Rhine-Westphalia.
 Some actors had already been active in local politics before.

 In June 2020, the first state-level climate list was formed in Rhineland-Palatinate.
 In September 2020, the Klimaliste Baden-Württemberg, the first climate list to give itself the status of a party, was founded in order to be able to run in state elections.
 Through these two state elections in March 2021, the movement achieved nationwide to international attention for the first time.
 In parallel, the Klimaliste Hessen, the first association for local elections at the state level, was formed.
 The Klimaliste Hessen was the first party for local elections in Germany.

 The Berlin party radikal:klima, which had already been active since 2020, renamed itself Klimaliste Berlin in April 2021.

 In June, Klimaliste Saxony-Anhalt contested the state elections and the federal party Klimaliste Germany was founded.

 For the elections in September 2021, it is planned to run direct candidates for the 2021 federal election.
 On the same day, Klimaliste Berlin will stand for election.
 In addition, various Klimalisten are running in the local elections in Lower Saxony.
 At the end of 2021, the first Klimalist party in Baden-Württemberg dissolved again to form a state association as part of the federal party.

+In 2024 the nationwide party Klimaliste Deutschland started a cooperation with Tierschutzpartei, which subsequently renamed from "Partei Mensch Umwelt Tierschutz" to "Partei Mensch Klima Tierschutz" in February 2026 as a step towards the fusion of both parties, that is planned to be finalized in summer 2026.